Zohir011011/Music-Store-Data-Analysis-Project-PostgreSQL/README.md

 3. Hard Questions:
 •	Calculated the amount spent by each customer on each artist.
 •	Determined the amount spent by each customer on the best-selling artist.
-•	Identified the most popular music genre for each country based on total spent.
+•	Identified the most popular music genre for each country based on the total spent.
 •	Identified the most popular music genre for each country based on the number of purchases.
 •	Determined the customer that has spent the most on music for each country.
 Analyzing the questions presented provides valuable insights that can benefit the music store's business in several ways: